anmaso/Kubernetes-examples/webdix/README.md

 {"GET":"john"}
 ```

-You can also expose the pod to the local environment
+You can also expose the service to the local environment

 ```
-kubectl port-forward webdix-684c6fd4d-2fg7x 7379:7379
+kubectl port-forward service/webdix 7379:7379
 ```

 And access from the browser at http://localhost:7379/GET/name